If you had to describe yourself in one word, what would it be?

 Ok, maybe putting all the autism-related disorders on one scale does simplify things.
 Then again, some things should not be simplified.
 Like things that aren’t simple, for example.

 So screw the experts.
 A whole generation of people with Asperger Syndrome are going nowhere, and neither is the name.
-I’ll keep using it until revision #6 comes out and the experts change their minds back again.
+Those who want to use it should keep using it, until revision #6 comes out and the experts change their minds back again.

 And the number one label for people on the spectrum is…

 Yes, ‘autistic’ itself can be used as a label.
 It frequently is.
 Often we don’t even notice.